 If you prefer a local agent, keep in mind that GEICO only handles its policies online or over the phone.

 GEICO offers the cheapest full coverage insurance policy for sport bikes, saving you between $100 and $4,500 annually compared to the other companies on our list.
+The company also has the highest possible financial strength rating from AM Best, meaning they can easily pay out legitimate claims should you get into an accident.

 Cheapest Motorcycle Coverage by State